davidkzeng/Synpuzzle/README.md

 # Synpuzzle

 Similar to something like morewords.com but supports the addition of synonyms.
-Not optimized for use without synonyms.
+Not optimized for use without synonyms to limit search space.

 Steps to setup: